 Additionally Agenda Item 2 covers also situations where an ITU-R Recommendation is cited using mandatory text in the resolves of a WRC Resolution, which is itself cited using mandatory text in a footnote or a provision of the Radio Regulations (Issue 2) and any actions necessary to clarify the status of ambiguous references to ITU-R Recommendations generally (Issue 3).

-Preliminary CEPT position
+CEPT position

 1. CEPT supports ITU-R studies on the revision of ITU-R recommendations incorporated by reference;